ArsamAryandoust/EnergyTransitionTasks/README.md

 Open the link that shows in your terminal with a browser.
 Then, replace the port 1111 with 3333 in your browser link to see notebooks inside the Docker container.

+### Contributions

+If you have any published or unpublished dataset that fits our purpose, your contribution is highly appreciated.
+For changes to code, please download this repository, create a new branch, push your changes to the repository, and create a pull request to the latest\_release branch.

 ---
+In the following, we provide a short summary of each prediciton task and dataset, and its relevance and potential pitfalls for enhancing the global energy transition.

 ### Uber Movement